 Dr. John E. Kelly III has nearly four decades of experience innovating and leading in the Information Technology (IT) industry.
 During this time, he has played numerous significant technical and business roles driving IBM’s leadership in technologies ranging from semiconductors to supercomputers to Artificial Intelligence (AI) cognitive systems.
 As a champion of IBM’s technical community, he has kept IBM as the leader in U.S. patents for the last 26 consecutive years.

-In his current role as Executive Vice President, Dr. Kelly is responsible for helping to guide IBM’s global technical and business success.
-He is focused on overseeing IBM’s enterprise wide Intellectual Property, Security and Privacy, academic, industrial, and government partnerships, as well as its technical community.
-He is also currently responsible for leading the company’s Watson Health unit.
+In his previous role as Executive Vice President, Dr. Kelly was responsible for helping to guide IBM’s global technical and business success.
+He focused on overseeing IBM’s enterprise wide Intellectual Property, Security and Privacy, academic, industrial, and government partnerships, as well as its technical community.
+He was also responsible for leading the company’s Watson Health unit.

 Previously, Dr. Kelly served as senior vice president, Cognitive Solutions and IBM Research, where he oversaw IBM’s (AI) Watson platform, portfolio and investments.
 Under his leadership, IBM expanded the specialization of IBM Watson into various industries and domains including health, security, analytics, Internet of Things (IOT), and financial services.
 He was also responsible for IBM Research and the company’s Intellectual Property.